kenny-vo/python/README.md

 1.  `pyenv install 3.5.1`
 1.  `pyenv global 3.5.1`
-1. Python doesn't ship with the most up to date version of package manager pip, so upgrade pip : `pip install -upgrade pip`
+1. Python doesn't ship with the most up to date version of package manager pip, so upgrade pip : `pip install --upgrade pip`
 1.  `brew install pyenv-virtualenv`
 1. Add the following to `~/.bashrc` under your additions from step 2: